Death toll rises in New Zealand volcano eruption after injured person dies

-Another person injured in a volcanic eruption on a New Zealand island last week has died, police said, bringing the official death toll to 15 and the total number of likely dead to 17.
+Another person injured in a volcanic eruption on a New Zealand island died Saturday, bringing the official death toll to 16 with two others missing.

-New Zealand police announced Saturday night local time that the person who died had been hospitalized after the eruption, which occurred shortly after 2 p.m. on Dec.
-9, on White Island.

 Among those killed in the volcanic eruption were Matthew and Berend Hollander, two American teenage brothers who had moved to Australia with their parents; Hayden Marshall-Inman of New Zealand; and at least seven people from Australia — including Krystal Browitt, 21, who was the first victim named by police.